Understanding Color Blindness: Can You Become a Pilot? FAA Rules and Your Options - Flight School Los Angeles

 Ready to Start Your Flight Training?

-At LA Flight School, we help aspiring pilots navigate FAA requirements and achieve their aviation goals.
+At Los Angeles Flight School we help aspiring pilots navigate FAA requirements and achieve their aviation goals.
 Whether you’re looking to earn your private pilot's license, Private Pilot License (PPL), Commercial Pilot License (CPL), or Airline Transport Pilot License (ATPL), our expert instructors will guide you every step of the way.